Selling to the U.S. Department of War – Attractiveness and challenges

 “Canadian companies need to ensure they’re competitive in every aspect of the sales process,” explains Boomer.
 “In the boardroom, on the golf course, everywhere.”

-Canadian companies looking to work with the DoD should make connections by getting to know the staff at National Defence’s Innovation for Defence Excellence and Security (IDEaS) program, Trade Commissioner team in Washington and at CCC who work directly with the DoD and can guide you on programs, resources, opportunities and upcoming events.
+Canadian companies looking to work with the DoW should make connections by getting to know the staff at National Defence’s Innovation for Defence Excellence and Security (IDEaS) program, Trade Commissioner team in Washington and at CCC who work directly with the DoW and can guide you on programs, resources, opportunities and upcoming events.

 Attractiveness: Information and networking opportunities